-If you’re just starting out with Dungeons & Dragons, one of the first questions you’ll probably ask is where to buy the best D&D dice.
-Thanks to the growing popularity of the game and the many players who collect dice sets like they’re going out of style, a number of companies have stepped into the market.
-You can now find countless colors, styles, and materials to choose from, whether you’re looking to drop $5 or $100.
+If you’re just starting out with Dungeons & Dragons, one of the first questions you’ll probably ask is where to buy DnD dice.
+Thanks to the popularity of the game and the many players who collect dice sets like they’re going out of style, you can now find cool dice in countless colors, styles, and materials to choose from, whether you’re looking to drop $5 or $100.

-I’ve compiled a list of the best D&D dice set companies, so you can spend more time browsing for the perfect set and less time wading through search results.
+Below you’ll find a list of the best D&D dice brands, so you can find your perfect set.
 But first, here are a few things to keep in mind as you shop.

-I recommend a 7-piece set of polyresin dice for any new player or DM.
+If you’re just looking for basic Dungeons & Dragons dice, a 7-piece dice set made from polyresin will work great.
 The material is inexpensive, you can find loads of colors and styles, and they are easy to find in pretty much any game store.

-For more unique D&D dice, some people opt for a set that’s made out of a special material.
+For more unique D&D dice, you might want a set made out of a special material.
 Some examples include semi-precious stone, metal, wood, and even hops.
 However, these materials are considerably more expensive than regular polyresin.

 The idea behind D&D dice is that the result of each roll is random.
 But the slightest imperfection inside a die is enough to throw off the balance, skewing the results a tiny bit.
-Most players don’t notice and don’t mind, but others enjoy the idea of a truly random dice roll.
-Precision dice are dice that have been machined to guarantee perfect balance, and thus, a perfectly random roll.
+Most players don’t notice and don’t mind, but maybe you like the idea of a perfectly random dice roll.
+Precision dice are dice that have been machined to guarantee perfect balance, and thus, a truly random roll.

 Where to Find the Best D&D Dice